lachenmayer/treealog/jobs.md

 So that I don't assume that my response will be seen by the people in the conversation

-When there aren't enough people (ie. none...) in my conversation I want to add participants to the conversation
+When there aren't enough people (ie. none...) in my conversation I want to add contributors to the conversation
 So that I can talk with others
 (this will only work if you are the conversation owner)